 Are you concerned about the Climate and Ecological Emergency but not sure what you can do?

 Are you part of an organisation that is acting, but want to find out what others are doing in this area?

-If your answer is ‘yes!’ to any or all of these, then please join us at the conference – it’s the first step in a 4-month process leading up to COP26 in Glasgow.
+If your answer is ‘yes!’ to any or all of these, then please join us at the Conference – it’s the first step of a process leading up to COP26 in Glasgow.

 You can network, learn and be part of a transformative initiative that builds a real, grounded, structured outcome for our area.